minuteman1911/atitya/index.md

   large number of inter-layer and intra-layer connections | Yes
   columnar organization          | Yes
-  multi-compartment neurons      | No
+  multi-compartment neurons      | No simulation of individual synapse to micro level | No intraneuronal communication | No

   #### Evaluation
   Name                           | Present in Kobe
   ------------------------------ | ----------------
-  leaky integrate and fire       | Yes homeostatic regulation ( both micro as well as macro scale)  | Yes consideration of propagation delays | Possible multiple neurotransmitters     | Possible
+  spatio-temporal leaky integrate and fire       | Yes homeostatic regulation ( both micro as well as macro scale)  | Yes consideration of propagation delays | Possible multiple neurotransmitters     | Possible